Solomon in Islam: Judgment on the field

 In the earliest narrative involving Sulayman, the Quran briefly alludes to a story that Sulayman was in the company of his father, when two men came to ask David to judge between them regarding a ḥarth (حَرْث, field).
 Later Muslim commentators expanded on the allusion, including al-Tabari, Baidawi, and Ibn Kathir.
 They said that the first of the two men said that he owned a vineyard of which he took great care the whole year through.
 But one day, when he was absent, the other man's sheep had strayed into the vineyard and devoured the grapes.
 He asked to be compensated for this damage.
 Upon hearing the man's complaint, Solomon suggested that the owner of the sheep take the other man's vineyard to repair and cultivate until the vines returned to their former state, whereupon he should return it to its owner.
 At the same time, the owner of the vineyard would care for the sheep and benefit from their wool and milk until his land was returned to him, at which point he would return the sheep to their owner.
 This response shows Solomon's level of judgment, which, the Quran says, would characterize Sulayman throughout his life. Ḥikmah (Wisdom), according to Muslim tradition, would always be associated with Solomon, who would later even be referred to as Sulaymān al-Ḥakīm (سُلَيْمَان ٱلْحَكِيْم, "Sulayman the Wise").
 This story is adapted in the Kebra Nagast, but as a dispute adjudicated by a son of Sulayman.

 Solomon and the demons

 The Quran narrates that Solomon, controlled the wind and the jinn.
 The jinn helped strengthen Solomon's reign.
 God caused a miraculous ʿayn (عَيْن, 'fount' or 'spring') of molten qiṭr (قِطْر, 'brass' or 'copper') to flow for Solomon, used by the jinn in their construction.
 The devils (shayatin) and demons were forced building for him monuments.

+When David died, Solomon inherited his position as the prophetic king of the Israelites.